CNeilas/obsidian-latest/Programming/CSS/CSS Units.md

 ## Absolute units

 `px` is an absolute unit because the size of a pixel doesn't change relative to anything else on the page.
-This is the only unit you should be using in web projects as other one are inches and centimeters.
+This is the only unit you should be using in web projects as other ones are inches and centimeters.

 ## Relative units